-This piece of scripture, and Paul’s explanation in Hebrews often leaves people, like myself, with questions about Melchizedek.
+This piece of scripture and Paul’s explanation in Hebrews often leaves people, like me, with questions about Melchizedek.
 Paul was probably aware of the confusion because as soon as he goes into the explanation, he mentions we aren’t where we should be as believers, so we won’t understand.
 (Hebrews 5:11)

 Which is why this piece is all about bible study, harnessing our knowledge in Christ.